New bounds on axion-like particles from MicroBooNE: Summary and conclusions

 In summary, this work stands out as a clear example of the multiple capabilities of neutrino experiments to search for new physics, not only in the neutrino sector but in other sectors as well.
 Needless to say, that the type of analysis performed here may be applicable to other neutrino beam experiments using near detectors.
 An obvious example is the case of the DUNE experiment, which will also make use of the LAr TPC technology.
 In this case the near detector will be placed on axis with respect to the direction of the beam, resulting in a larger background level.
 However, the use of a gas TPC (instead of a LAr TPC) would reduce it significantly; additionally, the possibility to move the near detectors off-axis may allow to enhance the signal sensitivity.
 A study of the DUNE sensitivity to this scenario cannot be done without a careful assessment of the background levels and is left for future work.

-\acknowledgments{We warmly thank Belen Gavela, Luca Merlo and Olcyr Sumensari for useful discussions.
+\acknowledgments{We warmly thank Belen Gavela, Luca Merlo and Olcyr Sumensari for useful discussions, and Laura Molina Bueno for pointing out to us the bounds from NA64.
+We also thank the anonymous referee for pointing out to us several relevant constraints in previous literature.
 This project has received funding/support from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 860881-HIDDeN, as well as from Grants PID2019-108892RB-I00, PID2020-113644GB-I00 and and CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 The authors acknowledge support from Generalitat Valenciana through the plan GenT program (CIDEGENT/2018/019) and PROMETEO/2019/083.
 The work of PC is supported by Grant RYC2018-024240-I funded by MCIN/AEI/10.13039/501100011033 and by ``ESF Investing in your future''. }